 There are a few topics that really infuriate me and sexism is one of them.
 I can’t even get into how bad this issue is in our society in one post but I’ll do my best to at least cover how it shows up in religious environments.

-From the time I was a little girl I was taught to be ladylike, dress modestly at all times, aspire to marry a man and have children, never join the military or political world, never become a pastor, don’t cut my hair too short, don’t wear too much makeup, don’t touch boys, text boys, date boys and especially, never ever have sex.
+From the time I was a little girl I was taught to be ladylike, dress modestly at all times, aspire to marry a man and have children, never join the military or politics, never become a pastor, don’t cut my hair too short, don’t wear too much makeup, don’t touch boys, text boys, date boys and especially, never ever have sex.
 Don’t be too weak but don’t be too strong either, only go to Bible college, don’t move out of the house unless you’re getting married (or attending Bible college).

 When I was 16, I remember telling my parents that I didn’t want to get married.
 They both laughed and said “Of course you do!
 Don’t worry, you’ll find someone and you’ll want to get married”.
 Umm I didn’t say I was worried there were no men out there for me, I simply was not interested.
 Not only is this a whole issue because of societal standards but it is a religious issue as well.
 Girls are taught that they HAVE to marry someone.
 It’s the goal in life.
 Get married, have kids, be a stay at home mom and then just be an unemployed old lady until you die.
 The end.

 If you were a girl in a religious environment and were strong willed and confident, you were a problem.
 If you used your voice and showed your personality, that was a problem.
 You were not supposed to have personal goals, strong opinions or different beliefs.
 You weren’t supposed to have career goals, put your kids in public school, dress fashionably, have financial success or remain single through life.
 These things were either laughed at or strongly preached against.